CodClever/CodClever/README.md

 - 📫 How to reach me: Contact me in private through my social profile.<br><br>

 <h1><b>People who have patience:</b></h1>
 I am a passionate software engineer/developer, coder, programmer, video editor, web designer, and modeler.
-I live in this world of internet to meet nice and confident people.
+I live in this world of<br>
+internet to meet nice and confident people.
 I live in Maharashtra, India.
-I am a north-Indian guy mostly from Delhi NCR/NCT (near
+I am a north-Indian guy mostly from Delhi NCR/NCT (near<br>
 Dwarka)but was born in a village near Kolkata, West Bengal.
 I got my education from 1.
-Rich Harvest Public School(R. H. P. S. ), Delhi 2.
+Rich Harvest Public School(R. H. P. S. ),<br>
+Delhi 2.
 Dayanand Anglo Vedic(D. A. V. ) Public School, Aundh, Pune.
-I have quite an experience in the North, East, and Southern parts of India.
+I have quite an experience in the North, East, and Southern parts<br> of India.

 <h1><b>Let's Connect 🌐:- </b></h1>